Nayem73/MY-TECH-SHEET/java/interviewTODO.md

 2. what is std:: in C++?

+3. namespace n C++

-3. I know stuff like static keyword, when to use and not to use, but I better learn some characteristics (for example, you can call that static method from any other class without creating any instance) - review such characteristics for other java and oop stuffs
+4. I know stuff like static keyword, when to use and not to use, but I better learn some characteristics (for example, you can call that static method from any other class without creating any instance) - review such characteristics for other java and oop stuffs

-4. LinkedList
+5. LinkedList

-5. SDLC
+6. SDLC

-6. bitwise operators
+7. bitwise operators

-7. Heap
+8. Heap

-8. file read/write
+9. file read/write

-9. why software engineer?
+10. why software engineer?

-10. what is backwards compatibility api or code? (amigoscode: interface with default keyword and then override the method of default keyword in the implemented classes if necessary)
+11. what is backwards compatibility api or code? (amigoscode: interface with default keyword and then override the method of default keyword in the implemented classes if necessary)

-11. singly/ single directional linked list reverse order e print korte hobe konorokom data structure chara.
+12. singly/ single directional linked list reverse order e print korte hobe konorokom data structure chara.

-12. LinkedList **************
+13. LinkedList **************

-13. include namespace std; and :: operator
+14. include namespace std; and :: operator

-14. pass by reference and pass by value in both java and C++
+15. pass by reference and pass by value in both java and C++

-15. OOP
+16. OOP

     * Difference Between Interface and class?